shovon668/Volume-steps-magisk/README.md

 + __will this work on X device?__
    Since this just makes build.prop edits that every android should accept because of the code to accept theese is in the [AudioService.java](https://android.googlesource.com/platform/frameworks/base/+/master/services/core/java/com/android/server/audio/AudioService.java#624)

-Any other questions just hop over to the xda thread - (will add soon) or leave a bug report on the repo ill do my best to help!

-## TODO

-- [ ] aroma installer package for easier custom props
-- [ ] partner apk to change prop file after install